Skip to Content

-Don’t you just love changing your holiday decor each year?
-But what do you do with last years decorations?
-In addition, what about all those new styles when you have boxes & boxes of the old style?
+Don’t you love changing your holiday decor each year?
+But what do you do with last year’s decorations?
+And what about all those new styles when you have boxes and boxes of the old style?
+Well, don’t throw away those old decorations.
+Here is how to repurpose old Christmas décor to make it look fresh and up to date.
+See these eco-friendly and budget-friendly options to update old decor.

 How To Repurpose Bottle Brush Trees

 First, did you read my post about 2 Easy steps to Flock Christmas Trees?
-Well, this method includes those two steps plus, one more.
+Well, this method includes those two steps plus one more.

 Begin by mixing up some spackling as directed here.
-Then add some glitter to the mix.
-I used a diamond fine glitter and because I added so much, I had to add just a touch more water.
+Then, add some glitter to the mix.
+I used a diamond fine glitter, and because I added so much, I had to add just a touch more water.

 These are the inexpensive bottle brush trees that I already had at home.